xpack/web-doxygen/website/docs/api/structs/markdown-private.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>looks for the next emph char, skipping other constructs, and stopping when either it is found, or we are at the end of a paragraph.</p>
+looks for the next emph char, skipping other constructs, and stopping when either it is found, or we are at the end of a paragraph.

-<p>Definition at line 148 of file <a href="/web-doxygen/docs/api/files/src/markdown-cpp">markdown.cpp</a>.</p>
+Definition at line 148 of file <a href="/web-doxygen/docs/api/files/src/markdown-cpp">markdown.cpp</a>.

 <div class="doxyProgramListing">